intiMRA/imra_code_blog/_posts/Function-Over-Load.md

 dog.eat()
 ```

-In the example above we have two functions called ```eat```.
-And if we call the ```eat``` function without parameter it will print 'A Dog named Rex eats food everyday', this might be what you expect, but it is still somewhat confusing.
+In the example above we have two methods called ```eat```.
+And if we call the ```eat``` method without parameter it will print 'A Dog named Rex eats food everyday', this might be what you expect, but it is still somewhat confusing.

 ### Subclassing